School of Family and Consumer Sciences

 Grade Mode: Standard Letter

-Students will apply knowledge and skills learned during the teacher preparation program while engaging in clinical practice with experienced Family & Consumer Sciences mentor teachers in school settings with university instruction and supervision.
-This culmination experience is required for Texas teacher certification.
-Requires departmental approval through the OEP.
-Prerequisites: Admittance to the Educator Preparation Program, 2.75 Overall GPA; Additional coursework may not be taken concurrently; For undergraduate students, all other degree-required course work must be completed; For graduate and post-baccalaureate students, all certification coursework must be completed.
+This course provides a supervised clinical teaching experience in grades 7–12, allowing students to apply the knowledge and skills developed throughout the educator preparation program.
+Candidates work with experienced mentor teachers and receive guidance from university supervisors as they plan instruction, implement lessons, observe classroom practices, and reflect on professional decision-making.
+The course emphasizes practical application of pedagogical methods, adherence to state certification standards, and development of competencies necessary for independent teaching.
+Prerequisite: Admittance to the Educator Preparation Program, 2.75 Overall GPA; Additional coursework may not be taken concurrently; For undergraduate students, all other degree-required course work must be completed; For graduate and post-baccalaureate students, all certification coursework must be completed.

 Courses in Fashion Merchandising (FM)